jnozzi/cocoadev.com/markdown/NSDatePickerSendEventOn.md

 ----
 Sounds like a bug to me.
 I would encourage you to file it even if you discover that it's a known bug.
 Each bug report puts more weight behind the bug and increases the chances and speed of a fix.
 And with a fairly clear chain of events and a test case you can attach to it, you'll hopefully get some kind of response (although don't count on it).

 As far as setting Enter instead of Return, I don't think you can.
 In any case, the two are supposed to be (and usually are) equivalent in this case.
-But if you want to try it anyway, the method you're looking for would probably be General/NSButton's     setKeyEquivalent:.
+But if you want to try it anyway, the method you're looking for would probably be NSButton's     setKeyEquivalent:.

 ----